runoverPy/self-made-soundboard/README.md

 2. I haven't done much testing yet, so the above might change over time).
 Input is given via a keyboard attached to the pi.
 GPIO integration is coming within the next 100 years I promise.

+### notice:

+The program is incomplete in its current stage.
+At this point, you can only run it on your PC, the sound i/o of the program only connects to your mic/headphones, and it's quite finnicky to run.

 ## Goals:

 To create a simple, cheap option to easily record and play soundbites and to not be bored for a while.